lsund/graph-visualization/README.md

 The data is formatted into two arrays describing the vetices and bonds of the graph to be visualized.
 For verticies:

 `id` is an integer identifying the vertex.
-This number must lie in range (0, nv- 1) if nv is the total number of verticies
+This number must be unique in respect to other id's and has to take a value in range `(0, nv- 1)` if nv is the total number of verticies.

 `fixed` Specifies the type of placement of the vertex.
 Either null for dynamic placement or an 2d-array of numbers in range [0, 1) for fixed placement. ex:
 [0.5, 0.7]

 `label` A textual representation of the vertex

-`type` Type of vertex.
-Affects nothing at the moment.`TODO`

 For bonds: